WilliamUW/HackTheValley/README.md

 6. **Discord Integration:** The bot was built using the discord.py library to integrate the user flow into Discord.

-7. **Blockchain Technologies:** We integrated Hedera to build a decentralized landing page and user authentication.
-We also interacted with Flow to facilitate seamless transactions.
+7. **Blockchain Technologies:** I integrated Hedera to build a decentralized landing page and user authentication.
+I also interacted with Flow to facilitate seamless transactions.

-## Challenges we ran into
+## Challenges I ran into

 Building FaceConnect presented several challenges: